Signs of Heart Attack or Stroke

 Your health is too precious to take risks--particularly when you’re having a medical emergency.
 Warning signs of a heart attack or stroke should never be ignored.
 Getting immediate care by calling 911 is the safest choice you can make, and it could save your life.
-Bayhealth’s emergency teams are ready to provide timely and safe care to you or your loved one to minimize the dangerous effects of a heart attack or stroke.
-With added measures in place since the pandemic began, our emergency facilities are safer than ever before.
+Bayhealth’s emergency teams are ready to provide timely care to you or your loved one to minimize the dangerous effects of a heart attack or stroke.

 Bayhealth Interventional Cardiologist Roberto Scaffidi, MD, and Bayhealth Vascular Neurologist Ali Sheharyar, MD, emphasize that the outcomes of heart attack and stroke are highly time-dependent.
 Both typically have a sudden onset and involve a blood vessel blockage which limits the oxygen-rich blood supply needed for our vital organs.

-When this happens in the vessels supplying the brain it can cause a stroke, and when it affects those feeding the heart it can bring about a heart attack.
+When this happens in the vessels supplying the brain, it can cause a stroke.
+When it affects those feeding the heart, it can cause a heart attack.

 The longer you delay getting needed care for a heart attack or stroke, the more damage occurs to your heart muscle or your brain.
-Heart disease remains the leading cause of death in the U.S. Stroke is the leading cause of disability and ranks fifth nationally for causes of death.
+Heart disease remains the leading cause of death in the U.S. Stroke is the leading cause of disability and ranks fifth nationally for causes of death, according to the Centers for Disease Control and Prevention.

 When any of the following signs occur, call 911 immediately: